-(d3) of this section shall be posted on the Department's Web site.
-Any information reported to the Department and the Bureau by an insurer pursuant to this subsection is considered a trade secret as defined in G.S.
+Any information reported to the Department by an insurer pursuant to this act is considered a trade secret as defined in G.S.
 66-152 and shall be treated as confidential information by the Department.
-However, once the information from all property insurers is aggregated, then the Department may provide such aggregated information in accordance with this subsection.
-Notice of at least 10 business days shall be given to the insurer if confidential information pertaining to that insurer is ordered by a court of competent jurisdiction to be released to or by the Department."
+However, once the information from all property insurers is aggregated, then the Department may provide such information in accordance with this Part.
+Notice of at least 10 business days shall be given to the insurer if confidential information pertaining to that insurer is ordered by a court of competent jurisdiction to be released by the Department."